marco-calautti/Rainbow/README.md

 both in swizzled and unswizzled form.
 The image library is extensible and easy to use, just extend a couple of classes implementing the new format and that's it.

-A preliminary version of the GUI application is also available which allows for conversion of TIM2 textures to an editable format (xml+png) and then back to TIM2.
+A preliminary version of the GUI application is also available which allows for conversion of TIM2 textures to an editable format (xml+png) and viceversa.

 How to use Rainbow
 =======